ethereum/ERCs/ERCS/erc-1.md

 ## Auxiliary Files

-Images, diagrams and auxiliary files should be included in a subdirectory of the `assets` folder for that ERC as follows: `assets/erc-N` (where **N** is to be replaced with the ERC number).
-When linking to an image in the ERC, use relative links such as `../assets/erc-1/image.png`.
+The following rules MUST be adhered to regarding auxiliary files:

+- Auxiliary files, including images and diagrams, **MUST** be placed in a subdirectory named `assets/erc-N/image.png`, where **N** is the ERC number.
+- When referencing these files within the ERC, **MUST** use relative links (e.g., `../assets/erc-1/image.png``).
+- All auxiliary files **MUST** be optimized to minimize their size.
+This is essential to maintain the efficiency of the repository and ensure quick loading of pages.

 ## Transferring ERC Ownership

-It occasionally becomes necessary to transfer ownership of ERCs to a new champion.
-In general, we'd like to retain the original author as a co-author of the transferred ERC, but that's really up to the original author.
-A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the ERC process, or has fallen off the face of the 'net (i.e. is unreachable or isn't responding to email).
-A bad reason to transfer ownership is because you don't agree with the direction of the ERC.
-We try to build consensus around an ERC, but if that's not possible, you can always submit a competing ERC.

-If you are interested in assuming ownership of an ERC, send a message asking to take over, addressed to both the original author and the ERC editor.
-If the original author doesn't respond to the email in a timely manner, the ERC editor will make a unilateral decision (it's not like such decisions can't be reversed :)).
+Ownership transfer of an ERC may be needed if the original author cannot continue their involvement.
+Valid reasons for transfer include the original author’s lack of time, loss of interest, or unresponsiveness.
+Disagreement with the ERC's direction is not a valid reason for transfer; in such cases, consider proposing an alternative ERC.

+To request ERC ownership transfer:

+- Contact both the original author and an ERC editor with your request.
+- If the original author is unresponsive, the ERC editor will decide on the transfer.

+The original author can choose to remain as a co-author or not.
+ERC editor decisions on ownership transfer can be revisited.

 ## ERC Editors